zhubao315/learn-agentic-ai/15_autogen_microsoft/06_design_patterns/readme.md

-# Agentic AI Design Patterns with Autogen
+# Anthropic Agentic AI Design Patterns

 [Anthropic’s research on effective agents](https://www.anthropic.com/research/building-effective-agents)

-Below is a detailed “paper” that explains how AutoGen 0.4.7+ can be used to implement each of the five Anthropic agentic design patterns—along with code examples.
+Below is a detailed “paper” that explains how AutoGen can be used to implement each of the five Anthropic agentic design patterns—along with code examples.
 In our discussion, we cover:

 1. **Prompt Chaining:** Passing the output of one prompt as the input to the next agent.
 2. **Routing:** Directing a user query to the most appropriate specialized agent.